-BIO-3: Mendocino County shall amend the MCCR to require that any existing cultivation operation be restored to the maximum extent feasible in conjunction with an approved on-site or off-site relocation during Phase 1.
+BIO-3: Mendocino County shall amend the MCCR to require that any existing cultivation operation be restored in conjunction with an approved on-site or off-site relocation during Phase 1.
 The applicant shall include a restoration plan, consistent with the standard conditions and BMPs listed in the Order, with the application for any permit for which relocation of an existing operation is proposed.
-The restoration plan shall include the following, except where such activities can be demonstrated to be technically infeasible or likely to lead to additional environmental impacts:
+The restoration plan shall include the following:

-- 1) Remove or repurpose buildings, greenhouses, fences, irrigation equipment, water intakes, pumps, storage tanks and other materials brought to the site for the purpose of cannabis cultivation; - 2) Remove dams, ponds or other in-stream water storage to restore natural stream flows unless such features will continue in use: - 3) Remove or compost agricultural wastes; - 4) Remove trash and other debris; - 5) Re-vegetate cleared areas with native plants typical of nearby natural areas, including groundcover, shrubs and trees; and - 6) Take additional site specific steps as recommended by NCRWQCB, CDFW, County Staff or third party inspectors, to restore natural function and habitat values to the site.
+- 1) Remove or repurpose buildings, greenhouses, fences, irrigation equipment, water intakes, pumps, storage tanks and other materials brought to the site for the purpose of cannabis cultivation; - 2) Remove illegal dams, ponds or other in-stream water storage to restore natural stream flows ; - 3) Remove or compost agricultural wastes; - 4) Remove trash and other debris; and - 5) Re-vegetate cleared areas with native plants typical of nearby natural areas, including groundcover, shrubs and trees.